kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Lidar/README.md

 </div>

 ## Lidar Dudging Process

-The lidar and the program start simultaneously.
-The lidar sends values for the front, right, and left directions to the Raspberry Pi through the ROS system.
-The Raspberry Pi calculates the difference between the right and left values to determine the machine's current direction.
-Then, it adjusts the servo motor to bring the machine back to the center position.
+When the LiDAR and program are started, the LiDAR will use the ROS system to detect the distance between the vehicle and the walls in front, right, and left sides.
+The distance data will be transmitted to the Raspberry Pi controller for computation and judgment.
+The controller will then determine which side the vehicle is leaning towards.
+Finally, the front steering servo motor will be adjusted to control the vehicle's movement.
 <div align=center><img src="./img/Lidar.png"></div>
 # <div align="center">![HOME](../../other/img/Home.png)[Return Home](../../)</div>